-We sell our data and information management software applications and related services to large global enterprises, small and medium sized businesses and government agencies.
+We sell our Simpana data and information management software applications and related services to large global enterprises, small and medium sized businesses and government agencies.
 We sell through our worldwide direct sales force and our global network of distributors, value-added resellers, systems integrators, corporate resellers and original equipment manufacturer partners.
-As of March 31, 2010, we had 315 employees in sales and marketing.
+As of March 31, 2011, we had 362 employees in sales and marketing.
 These employees are primarily located in North America, Europe, Australia, Africa and Asia.

 We have a variety of marketing programs designed to create brand recognition and market awareness for our product offerings and for sales lead generation.
-Our marketing efforts include active participation at trade shows, technical conferences and technology seminars; advertising; public relations; publication of technical and educational articles in industry journals; sales training; and preparation of competitive analyses.
+Our marketing efforts include active participation at trade shows, technical conferences and technology seminars; advertising; public relations; social media; industry analyst relations; publication of technical and educational articles in industry journals; sales training; and preparation of competitive analyses.
 In addition, our strategic partners augment our marketing and sales campaigns through seminars, trade shows and joint public relations and advertising campaigns.
 Our customers and strategic partners provide references and recommendations that we often feature in our advertising and promotional activities.